Leah Roman, MPH, MCHES

 Leah’s writing has also been featured in the Philadelphia Inquirer.
 She has been an invited guest writer for The Public’s Health.
 The Public’s Health is the Nation’s only blog/column in a major U.S. newspaper dedicated solely to public health issues.
 In addition, she has published commentary there in response to media coverage of public health problems.

 Leah earned a Bachelor of Arts degree in Psychology from the University of San Diego and a Master of Public Health degree (concentrating in Social and Behavioral Science) from Boston University.
 Since October 2005, she has held the designation as a Certified Health Education Specialist (CHES).
 Leah became a Master Certified Health Education Specialist (MCHES) in April 2011 and is a member of the inaugural class of credential holders.
-These credentials are maintained through the National Commission for Health Education Credentialing, Inc. In 2016 Leah became a nationally certified Child Passenger Safety Technician (CPST), a certification maintained through Safe Kids Worldwide.
+These credentials are maintained through the National Commission for Health Education Credentialing, Inc. From 2016-2018 Leah worked as a nationally certified Child Passenger Safety Technician (CPST), a certification maintained through Safe Kids Worldwide.